gavinmdouglas/gavinmdouglas.github.io/index.md

         <div class="span4">

 			Hello!
-I am a postdoctoral researcher in <a href="http://www.shapirolab.ca">Jesse Shapiro's lab</a> at McGill University.
+I am a postdoctoral researcher in <a href="http://www.shapirolab.ca">Jesse Shapiro's lab</a> at McGill University.<br/><br/>

 			This site contains my professional and contact information.
 There are also teaching materials available from past workshops I have taught.

         </div>